Piyushraj7982/Java-Tutorial/Searching Algorithms/README.md

 ## How to Use

-Clone this repository and explore the `linear_search.py` and `binary_search.py` files to see the implementations.
+Clone this repository and explore the `linear_search.java` and `binary_search.java` files to see the implementations.
 You can also run the example usage code provided to test the algorithms with different input arrays and target values.

 ```bash
 git clone https://github.com/Piyushraj7982/Searching-Algorithms.git